Disclosure: This content may contain affiliate links. Read my disclosure policy.

 One easy-to-overlook spot needs special attention: the back of your arms just above the elbow, if exposed — it’s a weird place you might not think to spray, but black flies will find those tasty patches instantly and leave you scratching for days.

 My daughter has super sensitive skin.
 Even a quick nip from a mosquito will raise a massive welt on her arm or leg.
-This summer, she has a ton of prolonged outdoor activities.
-I just spray her with Repel before she heads off and, so far, zero bites.
-She doesn’t love the way the spray smells but it keeps her bite-free, which she admits (reluctantly) is a plus.
+She doesn’t love the way the lemon-eucalyptus spray smells but it keeps her bite-free, which she admits (reluctantly) is a plus.

 Other Options